ppoffice/hexo-theme-icarus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Please follow this template if you are reporting a bug, or your issue may be closed without further notice.
-And redirect your Icarus customization questions to Gitter (https://gitter.im/hexo-theme-icarus/community).
-title: ''
+title: [Bug] Bug summary
 labels: ''
 assignees: ''